KANGWEII/cpp_machine_learning/README.md

 ```

 ### Running Example
 Once you've built the code for a specific chapter, you can execute the compiled examples from the `/build` directory.
-For instance, to run the `dlib_samples` example from Chapter01, navigate to the `/build` folder and launch the corresponding executable.
+For instance, to run the `dlib_samples` example from Chapter01, launch the corresponding executable.
 ```sh
 $ ./Chapter01/dlib_sample/build/linalg-dlib
 $ ./Chapter01/dlib_sample/build/linreg-dlib